vulekamali/static-budget-portal/guides/conditional-frameworks-for-conditional-grants-to-provinces.md

                 <b>Past performance:</b> a description of the grant activity in the previous financial year.
 This is split into two sections:
                 <ul>
                   <li>
-                    previous audited financial outcomes which describes how much of previous grant allocations were transferred by national government and spent by the relevant department; and
+                    previous <b>audited financial outcomes</b> which describes how much of previous grant allocations were transferred by national government and spent by the relevant department; and
                   </li>
                   <li>
-                    previous service delivery performance which summarises the performance indicators that were achieved (e.g. schools built, delivery of support materials, etc).
+                    previous <b>service delivery performance</b> which summarises the performance indicators that were achieved (e.g. schools built, delivery of support materials, etc).
                   </li>
                 </ul>
             <li>